-In 2007, the State agreed to increase education aid to the City by \$3.2 billion over a four-year period as a result of the resolution of the Campaign for Fiscal Equity lawsuit (CFE).25 The State was unable to fulfill its commitment because of severe budgetary pressures resulting from the Great Recession.
-Now that the State's finances have improved, State education aid to the City is scheduled to increase by \$735 million in FY 2015, the largest increase since FY 2008 (see Figure 31).
+(CFE).24 However, the State was unable to fulfill its commitment in the wake of severe budgetary pressures resulting from the Great Recession.
+Now that the State's finances have improved, State education aid to the City is scheduled to increase by \$763 million in FY 2015, the largest increase since FY 2008 (see Figure 32).